mjouhet/ilaodocs/tool_steps_admin.rst

 * An indication if this is the last step in the process.
 * Whether to include a learn more component
+* The tool to which the step belongs

 Step Types
 =============